kareltucek/songbook_maker/README.md

 This repository provides scripts which I use to make printable songbooks out of songs using latex package.

 *NOTE*: Using content of this repository may be painful without any tex knowledge or without any linux experience!
+In case of troubles, feel free to contact me...

 Dependencies
 ============